No Risk, No Reward

 Soon, he realized his interests lay primarily with solving the challenges that small to mid-sized companies faced.
 His first entrepreneurial venture set out to figure out how businesses with lesser revenue streams could realize the same volume shipping discounts that the giants enjoyed.
 Why should big business get all the breaks?

 So with only $5,000 in his pocket, David founded what eventually became the global logistic company Worldwide Express – the largest logistics company of its kind in the United States.
-By 2015, WWE boasted system sales exceeding $750 million.
+Today, WWE boasts system sales exceeding $1.5 billion.
 David realized he was one of the lucky ones.
 He’d found not only something he was good at, but something he was passionate about, too.
 He was off and running.

 Today, David sits on the board of several diverse companies, getting his kicks from providing the funding, leadership, and expertise these startups need to thrive.
 When he’s not crafting roadmaps to entrepreneurial success, he’s devoting his time to learning and teaching.
 David sits on the board of both the American Film Institute and TED, and he dedicates much of his time and energy to advising and mentoring the brightest business upstarts he can find.